project / code

 Council

-Council is my experiment in turning disputed questions into public, sourced, challengeable records.
-A claim, forecast, ranking, link, post, or argument goes in; Council normalizes the ask, routes it through a visible protocol, and publishes a record with the answer, evidence, model votes, dissent, cruxes, limitations, challenges, and version history attached.
+Council turns disputed questions into public records that can be sourced, inspected, and challenged.
+Give it a claim, forecast, ranking, link, post, or argument and it produces a record containing the answer, evidence, model votes, dissent, limitations, challenges, and version history.

 The idea is not "chat with several models."
 It is closer to a public docket for AI-mediated judgment.
 The first read should be decisive, but the record underneath should stay inspectable and movable when better evidence arrives.